Suicide, often increasing among youth, linked with infant feeding practices

 The above is especially significant in that testosterone is important to male neurological development.63

-Remember (from the beginning of Section 2.d) that, for breastfed infants at a time of developmental vulnerability, direct exposures to PBDEs from the environment are one-tenth of the exposures that occur via breastfeeding.
+Remember (from Section 2.d) that, for breastfed infants at a time of developmental vulnerability, direct exposures to PBDEs from the environment are one-tenth of the exposures that occur via breastfeeding.

 Section 3: A closer look at the link between suicide rates and breastfeeding rates, among countries: